ravipatelxyz/orthopedic-implant-identifier/README.md

 All code was written using Python 3.7 and library versions used when the code was written included Keras 2.3.1 and Tensorflow 2.1.0.

+#### To interact with our final model

+Please visit the associated Kaggle Kernel and Kaggle Dataset, where we have made our final model and test dataset radiographs available for interactive use.

 #### For further information about this code and associated data

 Please see our associated peer-reviewed publication.